 Our current patron is Her Majesty the Queen, who continues a long history of Royal patronage; our current President is His Royal Highness the Prince of Wales.

-The NRA operates as a charity and works to benefit the shooting community.
-Whilst it still offers and provides support to the Armed Services for marksmanship training and the development of improved performance, it is a civilian organisation counting 55 members of permanent staff and many hundreds of volunteers.
+The NRA operates as a charity and works to benefit of the efficiency of the Armed Forces and the wider shooting community.
+It offers and provides support to the Armed Services for marksmanship training and the development of improved performance, and remains a civilian organisation counting 74 members of permanent staff and many hundreds of volunteers.

 Based in our world-renowned Bisley Ranges Complex, we enjoy world-wide recognition as leaders in various forms of target shooting, setting the rules and conduct of shooting for them throughout the United Kingdom and beyond.

 We believe that target shooting is a challenging and enjoyable safe sport, delivering a recreational service to the community and open to all regardless of age, ability, sex or ethnicity.